This path might be primarily used as a canoe carry, but it makes for an enjoyable walk for those looking to stretch their legs.

 The parking area is a small gravel pull off along Route 28 about 2.4 miles southwest of Raquette Lake.

-The right path leads to the Flow.
+This is an easy hike over level ground.
+A path from the parking lot leads you to the main trail.
+To the right, a path leads to Brown's Tract.
 Left goes 1.7 miles to Eighth Lake.
-It's a short 0.6 mile hike down the easy and wide path to the Flow, where a 0.5-mile long raised bridge boardwalk takes paddlers to the water of Browns Tract Flow, which leads out to Raquette Lake.
+It's a short 0.6 mile hike down the easy and wide path to Brown's Tract, where a 0.5-mile long raised bridge boardwalk takes paddlers to the water of Browns Tract Flow, which leads out to Raquette Lake.

 There are many interesting birds to watch here, like Black-capped Chickadees, Red-eyed and Blue-headed Vireos, Yellow-rumped Warblers, Red-breasted Nuthatches, and Swainson's Thrush.